OraOpenSource/plsql-md-doc/README.md

 TODO: reference generate.js

 ### <a name ="ignore"></a>Ignore
-Blocks of code can be ingored by using a `!`.
+Blocks of code can be ignored by using a `!`.
+These won't be available for the template to process at all.
 Example:

 ```md
 /**